If you’ve been wronged and need some good examples of how to write a strongly worded letter of complaint, read on.

 - Express your dissatisfaction clearly, with facts, dates, and details (including copies of receipts and so on) to help substantiate your claim.
 Don’t just say “You guys suck!”
 Those letters get discarded out of hand.

 - Be sincere.
 Don’t make false claims in the hope of getting compensation.
-A.) that’d be a dick-move, and B.) that’d also be a criminal offense.
+A.) that’d be super unethical, and B.) that’d also be criminal fraud.
 If you’re going to write a letter, it’s because you’ve received less than the service or experience you expected.
 The companies you write should be grateful to hear from you, so they can resolve the situation and avoid a hit to their reputation.

 - Be prompt.
 Don’t wait too long to send your letter.
 The sooner you get that thing written and in the mail, the more weight it will carry.

 - Don’t expect compensation every time.
 In most cases, you’ll write because you feel cheated by a company.
 Either a voucher was useless, or a rental car had fits.
 Or maybe you lost a full day with family because United Airlines is a sh*tty carrier.
 Sometimes you will get what you deserve, and sometimes you’ll simply get a “sorry” back.

 - Remember not to waste your time working your way up the corporate ladder with your complaint.
 In my experience, the smart approach is to start at the top of the org chart.
 Send the letter to the VP of Customer Affairs.
 You will (well, you should) get a response in relatively short order, especially if your letter is clear, concise, and can be backed up.

 There you have it: 3 samples of complaint letters you can use to draw inspiration from.